0JCRG0/idu/README.md

    - Deploy an instance of the [olmOCR-7B-0225-preview](https://huggingface.co/allenai/olmOCR-7B-0225-preview) model on HuggingFace Inference Endpoints and copy your endpoint URL.
    - Add your API token and endpoint URL to your `.env` file.

+## Setup

+1. Authenticate to download the kaggle dataset.
+Follow the instructions [here](https://github.com/Kaggle/kagglehub).
+2. Download the dataset [Real World Documents Collections](https://www.kaggle.com/datasets/shaz13/real-world-documents-collections) and populate the vector database with the training set to perform document detection.
+   - Run the setup script with this command `uv run setup.py`.
+This will download the dataset and move it to `data`.
+Split the dataset into training and testing sets and populate the vector database with the training set.

 ## OCR Service

 The API supports two OCR engines: